sdraeger/DDALAB-launcher/CI.md

 # Run tests like CI does
 make test

-# Build without GUI (like CI)
-make build-nogui

-# Build with GUI (for local use)
+# Build like CI does
 make build
 ```

 ## Troubleshooting

-### GUI Dependencies Missing
-If you see errors like "X11/Xlib.h: No such file or directory":
-- This is expected in CI/headless environments
-- Use `make test` or `make build-nogui` instead
-- Install GUI dependencies for local GUI development

-### CGO Issues
+### Build Issues
-If you see CGO-related compilation errors:
+If you see compilation errors:
-- Use `CGO_ENABLED=0` and `-tags nogui` flags
-- This builds a headless version without GUI support
+- Ensure Go version matches CI (1.21+)
+- Check that dependencies are properly downloaded (`go mod download`)
+- Verify code formatting (`make fmt`)

+### Test Failures
+If tests fail locally but should pass in CI:
+- Run `go test -v ./...` to see detailed output
-- Perfect for CI, Docker, and server deployments
+- Check for platform-specific issues
+- Ensure no external dependencies are required

 ## Release Builds

-Release builds should include both versions:
+Release builds are simple and reliable:
-- **GUI Version**: For desktop users (`make build`)
-- **Headless Version**: For servers (`make build-nogui`)
+- **Cross-platform**: Works on Linux, macOS, Windows (both Intel and ARM)
+- **Self-contained**: No external dependencies required
+- **Lightweight**: Fast builds and small binaries

 This ensures compatibility across all deployment scenarios.